 \end{theorem}

 These theorems show that the phenomenon of oscillation studied in \cite{Bri3} for growth function exponents (see also \cite{Bri1} and \cite{KP}) also occurs for entropy, return probability and drift.
 The existence of a group with such drift exponents was mentioned without proof in \cite{Ers6}.

 The article is structured as follows.
-The main construction of extended directed groups of a rooted tree $T_{\bar d}$ is described in section \ref{involved}, where is also presented a side application to the Haagerup property of groups with non-uniform growth.
-Section \ref{srp} presents the basic tool to study these groups which is the rewritting process, leading to the notions of minimal tree and activity, related to inverted orbits of permutational extensions defined in \cite{BE}.
+The main construction of extended directed groups of a rooted tree $T_{\bar d}$ is described in Section \ref{involved}, where is also presented a side application to the Haagerup property of groups with nonuniform growth.
+Section~\ref{srp} presents the basic tool to study these groups, which is the rewriting process, leading to the notions of minimal tree and activity, related to inverted orbits of permutational extensions defined in \cite{BE}.
 Section \ref{sectionRW} relates the expected activity of a random walk $Y_n$ to the exponent sequence, which depends only on the tree $T_{\bar d}$.
-At this stage one can prove the main theorem \ref{MTE} on entropy, which implies theorem \ref{MT} for $\b<1$ and permits to derive estimates on the drift.
-The frequency of oscillation of entropy exponents is also studied in section \ref{smte}.
-The main estimates on return probability of extended directed groups are given in theorem \ref{RPE}, with a specific example related to the lamplighter group.
-Section \ref{highorder} is devoted to another construction adapted from \cite{KP} and similar to \cite{Ers2}, which permits to obtain the case $\b=1$ in theorem \ref{MT} and to prove theorem \ref{MTT}.
-A generalisation of the construction of extended directed groups is presented in section \ref{gls}, followed by some comments and questions in the final section \ref{cq}.
+At this stage, one can prove the main Theorem \ref{MTE} on entropy, which implies Theorem \ref{MT} for $\b<1$ and allows us to derive estimates on the drift.
+The frequency of oscillation of entropy exponents is also studied in Section \ref{smte}.
+The main estimates on return probability of extended directed groups are given in Theorem \ref{RPE}, with a specific example related to the lamplighter group.
+Section \ref{highorder} is devoted to another construction adapted from \cite{KP} and similar to \cite{Ers2}, which allows us to obtain the case $\b=1$ in Theorem \ref{MT} and to prove Theorem \ref{MTT}.
+A~generalization of the construction of extended directed groups is presented in Section \ref{gls}, followed by some comments and questions in the final Section~\ref{cq}.

-{\bf Aknowledgements.} I am most grateful to Gidi Amir and Balint Virag who helped me correct and improve a preliminary non-accurate version of this article.
-I also wish to thank Laurent Saloff-Coste, Alain Valette and Andrzej Zuk, who supported me during this work.